michauhl/RBPBench/README.md

 # RBPBench
-Evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RBP binding motifs.
-RBPBench can be used for a variety of purposes, from RBP motif search in genomic regions, over motif co-occurrence analysis, to benchmarking CLIP-seq peak callers.
+RBPBench is multi-function tool to evaluate CLIP-seq and other genomic region data using a comprehensive collection of known RBP binding motifs.
+RBPBench can be used for a variety of purposes, from RBP motif search (database or user-supplied RBPs) in genomic regions, over motif co-occurrence analysis, to benchmarking CLIP-seq peak callers.

 ## Table of contents